Srijon25/ChronosLang/spec.md

     ► Permissive inference (--permissive) allows mixed operations for smoother demos.

-    ► Static types are checked once before runtime; temporal updates are re-validated dynamically at execution.
+    ► Static types are checked before runtime; runtime may still raise TypeError for invalid operations.

 **Concurrency Engine**

-Provides deterministic goroutine-style concurrency via Python threads and synchronized channels.
+Provides goroutine-style concurrency via Python threads and synchronized rendezvous channels.

     ► go expr spawns a background worker.

-    ► Channels are rendezvous (unbuffered) objects implemented as queue.Queue(maxsize=1).
+    ► Channels are rendezvous (unbuffered) objects implemented as a simple synchronized handoff.

     ► Communication blocks until sender and receiver meet.

-    ► All goroutines run as daemon threads, so they exit cleanly when the main program ends.
+    ► Goroutines run as daemon threads, so they exit when the main program ends.

 Example behavior: